-The TSP CA shall revoke an issued certificate under the following circumstances:
+The Subordinate CA shall revoke an issued certificate under the following circumstances:

-- Upon request from the subscriber or a representative - Knowing that the information on the certificate is no longer accurate - Discovering that the certificate was issued in a manner not materially in accordance with the procedures required by this CP / the applicable TSP CPS - Determination that the certificate was issued to a subject other than the one named as the subject of the certificate - The subscriber has been declared legally incompetent - Obtaining an evidence that the certificate was misused - Obtaining or discovering evidence that subscriber's private key, corresponding to the public key certificate, has been compromised or that there is a demonstrated or proven method that exposes the subscriber's private key to compromise - Receiving a lawful order from a law enforcement organization in Pakistan to revoke a certificate - The subscriber has been declared legally incompetent
+- Upon request from the subscriber or a representative - Knowing that the information on the certificate is no longer accurate. - Discovering that the certificate was issued in a manner not materially in accordance with the procedures required by this CP / the applicable TSP CPS - Determination that the certificate was issued to a subject other than the one named as the subject of the certificate. - The subscriber has been declared legally incompetent. - Obtaining evidence that the certificate was misused - Obtaining or discovering evidence that subscriber's private key, corresponding to the public key certificate, has been compromised or that there is a demonstrated or proven method that exposes the subscriber's private key to compromise. - Receiving a lawful order from a law enforcement organization in Iraq to revoke a certificate.